dtudk/pythonsupport-page/docs/courses/02461/index.rst

 :course-base:`02461`
 ========================

-Find your study year below:
+Find your study year below, the course database site is :course-base:`here <02461>`:

 .. toctree::
    :maxdepth: 1